-That’s a finding of new research by Jayashankar Swaminathan, GlaxoSmithKline Distinguished Professor of Operations, and Nur Sunar, assistant professor of operations, at UNC Kenan-Flagler Business School.
+That’s a finding of new research by Jayashankar Swaminathan, GlaxoSmithKline Distinguished Professor of Operations, and Nur Sunar, associate professor of operations, at UNC Kenan-Flagler Business School.

 Their findings have implications for how utility companies lobby state regulators and how they manage their emerging business strategies.

 They also suggest that home solar panels – which produce power without a carbon footprint and cut monthly electrical bills – might be a positive for utility companies, consumers and the environment.